Bylaws of the Cabeza Prieta Natural History Association

 Article IX: Finances

-- The fiscal year of the Association shall be from October 1 to September 30.
+1. The fiscal year of the Association shall be from October 1 to September 30.

-- Checks.
+4. Checks.
 All checks issued by the Association shall be signed by the Treasurer.

-- Funds.
+5. Funds.
 All Association money shall be deposited in a financial institution approved by the Executive Board.
 No funds of the Association shall be deposited in any name except that of the Association, and the Treasurer shall not invest any Association funds without prior approval of the Executive Board.
-All sums, all bank accounts, all investments and al business conducted shall be balanced and audited each year, and may be audited at the conclusion of the Treasurer's term.
+All sums, all bank accounts, all investments and all business conducted shall be balanced and audited each year, and may be audited at the conclusion of the Treasurer's term.

 Article X: Offices